cyberEclipse7/StackQueueDataStructure/README.md

 # StackQueueDataStructure
-Implementation of the Stack &amp; Queue Data Structure providing an interface to play with them and visually test them.
+Implementation of the Stack &amp; Queue Data Structure by providing an interface to play with them and visually test them.